Nuisance

 Examples of a legal nuisance

-- The state of a building
+- The state of a premises.

 - Smell/dust/steam from industrial, trade or business premises.